rach7777/monax-may/thelonious.io_landingpage.md

 Where commercial considerations render the platform operator trustworthy, we see that the question of trust is not between the user and the platform operator - but rather between the user and the platform operator's systems.
 In such a case, implementing a blockchain-based architecture is capable of enhancing security for the user vis-a-vis both the platform operator (in terms of certainty) and the world (in terms of foiling the efforts of malicious third parties to access that data).

-Put differently, in most commercial contexts it will not be the world that needs protection from platform operators.
-It will be platform operators who need protection from the world.
+Put differently, commercially viable trustless networks do not need to protect the world from platform operators.
+They will need to protect platform operators from the world.

 ###The challenge